kb-dk/dcm_catalog_ui/INSTALL.md

 ```

-After you've done that, and restarted HTTPD this means that if your
+After you've done that and restarted HTTPD, this means that if your
 eXist DB is on localhost:8080 and your HTTPD is on standard
 localhost:80, you will have one service at